Tips for Successful Canning and Freezing

 Seasonal foods grown locally are also less likely to be sprayed with preservatives and other chemicals to protect them during long shipments.

-This is where growing your own comes in handy.
 Or if you are unable to grow what you want or need, try buying at farm markets, or from local farmers.
+There is nothing better than supporting local

 To blanch foods, dip them in boiling water for a few minutes, then remove them quickly and plunge them into ice water to stop the cooking process.